karchkha/MelSpec_GPT_VQVAE/README.md

 Welcome to the MelSpec_GPT_VQVAE repository!

 The project investigates the application of Transformer-based GPT3 models as a generative method for audio generation.
-The audio signal is represented as 128 distinct tokens, which are compressed versions of mel-spectrograms.
+The audio signal is represented as 128 unique tokens, which are compressed versions of mel-spectrograms.
 The study builds upon the Veqtor quantized encoder/decoder architecture described my other repository: https://github.com/karchkha/MelSpec_VQVAE, which in turn is partially taken from the paper "Taming Visually Guided Sound Generation" (https://arxiv.org/abs/2110.08791) and its corresponding repository (https://github.com/v-iashin/SpecVQGAN).

 The repository consists of two parts/directions: